roadrunner-server/roadrunner-docs/docs/en/php/worker.md

 including [HTTP](https://github.com/roadrunner-php/http), [Jobs](https://github.com/roadrunner-php/jobs),
 [Centrifuge](https://github.com/roadrunner-php/centrifugo), [gRPC](https://github.com/roadrunner-php/grpc),
 [TCP](https://github.com/roadrunner-php/tcp), and [Temporal](https://legacy-documentation-sdks.temporal.io/php/workers).
 You should choose the appropriate plugin based on the requirements of your application.
-In our example, we will create a worker for the HTTP plugin.
+In the examples below, we will explore the creation of an HTTP worker and a simple implementation of an entry point that can handle several types of requests.

+### Simple HTTP Worker

 To create HTTP worker, you need to install the required composer packages:

 ```terminal
 composer require spiral/roadrunner-http nyholm/psr7
 ```

-### Entry point

 After installing the required packages, you can create a worker.
 Here is an example of the simplest entry point with the PSR-7 server API: